macmpi/x11-calc/README.md

 $ make install prefix=/usr
 ```
-Installer also supports staged installs in a custom directory defined using
+The makefile also supports staged installs in a custom directory defined by
 DESTDIR.
 ```
 make DESTDIR=/tmp/staging install